GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Check out the [Gato GraphQL vs WPGraphQL comparison](https://gatographql.com/comparisons/gatographql-vs-wpgraphql).

+= What are extensions needed for? =

+Extensions are needed to enhance the security of public APIs, add HTTP caching to speed up the application, execute multiple queries in a single request, connect to external services, send emails, and others.

 = Does Gato GraphQL have a refund policy? =

 Yes it does.
 If you have purchased any Gato GraphQL product and found out that it's not the right tool to satisfy your needs, you have [30 days to ask for a refund](https://gatographql.com/refund-policy).